seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 Let me not hear you speak of Mortimer:
 Send me your prisoners with the speediest means,
 Or you shall hear in such a kind from me
 As will displease you.
-My good Northumberland,
+My Lord Northumberland,
 We licence your departure with your son.
 Send us your prisoners, or you will hear of it.